From “Eh” to “Zamboni”: 11 Canadian Phrases You Need to Know Before Your Summer Camp Adventure

 You can walk the walk, but can you talk the talk?

-If you’re planning on spending the summer in Canada, here are 11 important phrases you should know before you arrive.
+If you’re planning on spending the summer in Canada working at summer camp or exploring the great white north, here are 11 important phrases you should know before you arrive.

 1. How’s she bootin’er?